Our Team

 Dr. Rodgers earned a bachelor’s in political science and dance studies from Allegheny College, a master’s in student affairs in higher education from Western Kentucky University, a specialist’s in leadership from American College of Education, and a doctorate in leadership with a focus in higher education from American College of Education.
 Her research interests include post-traditional and contemporary students, mitigation and elimination of institutional barriers, and student success and retention.

-Shyama Kuver, Asssociate Director, Contemporary Student Services
+Shyama Kuver, Associate Director, Contemporary Student Services

-Matt McLaughlin, Coordinator, Off-Campus Students
+Off-Campus Students

 Louise Higgins, Office Manager, Contemporary Student Services